Maesteg Town Hall

 Maesteg Town Hall (Neuadd y Dref Maesteg) is a municipal structure in Talbot Street, Maesteg, Wales.
-The town hall, which was the headquarters of Masteg Borough Council, is a Grade II listed building.
+The town hall is a Grade II listed building.

 History

 In the 1870s, the local board of health decided to procure a purpose-built municipal building for the town: the building was financed by public subscription with the local member of parliament, C. R. M. Talbot, contributing £500 and the local miners donating a day's wages.
 The foundation stone for the new building was laid by Talbot, in his capacity of Lord Lieutenant of Glamorgan, on 31 October 1880.
-It designed by Henry Harris of Cardiff in the Queen Anne Revival style, built by G. Thomas & Sons in rubble masonry at a cost of £3,000 and was officially opened by the chairman of the Llynvi, Tondu and Ogmore Coal and Iron Company, David Chadwick, on 22 October 1881.
+It designed by Henry Harris of Cardiff in the Queen Anne Revival style, built by G. Thomas & Sons in rubble masonry at a cost of £3,000 and was officially opened by the chairman of the Llynfi, Tondu and Ogmore Coal and Iron Company, David Chadwick, on 22 October 1881.
 The original design involved a symmetrical main frontage with three bays facing onto the Market Square; the central bay, which projected forward and was canted, featured a flight of steps leading up to a round headed opening containing two doors.
 There was a bay window on the floor above, a central pediment at attic level and a tower with a belfry and a dome at roof level.
 Internally, the principal room was the main hall.

-Following significant population growth, largely associated with coal mining, the area became an urban district with the town hall as its headquarters in 1894.
+Following significant population growth, largely associated with coal mining, the area became an urban districtin 1894.
 A lamp and fountain to commemorate the life of the local doctor and benefactor, William Hopkin Thomas, was designed by W. H. Rees and unveiled outside the town hall in 1900.
 The suffragette, Emmeline Pankhurst, spoke at a rally held in the town hall in April 1912.